-This sectiion introduces forthcoming Events and Research Studies.
+This sectiion introduces forthcoming Events.
 They will be presented chronalogically, most recent first.

 Aspire National Training Centre, Stanmore, UK